 - Look in ALL of the crevices, and corners in the cabinets and drawers.
 As this article points out, if you can see daylight, mice can get in.
 You’ll want to fill these areas with silicone or foam.

-- Remove all food items and clean the RV from top to bottom to make sure no remnants of food remain.
+- Remove all food items and clean the recreational vehicle from top to bottom to make sure no remnants of food remain.

 - Defrost the freezer and clean out the refrigerator.
 Make sure to prop the doors open while storing your RV.